-The liver is responsible for producing hydrochloric acid – the main digestive acid in gastric juice.
+The liver is responsible for producing hydrochloric acid – the body’s main digestive acid.
 For this to happen the liver needs approximately 2 cups of water per meal.
 This makes sense because our food literally needs to be drenched in about 3500ml of HCl to be properly digested.
-Dehydration is a major factor in reduced digestive function throughout the entire GI tract, and both the pancreas and liver need adequate amounts of water to perform their essential functions.
+Dehydration is a major factor in reduced digestive function and both the pancreas and liver need adequate amounts of water to perform their essential functions.
 This is why I recommend drinking 1 litre of filtered water per 30kg of body weight every day.
 The trick is to stop drinking fluids half an hour before meals and resume an hour after.
 Why?
-Because we don’t want to dilute our precious stomach acid with too much fluid.
+Because we don’t want to dilute our precious stomach acid with too much water.

 Tips to boost your digestive power.